 Step by Step Guide to Optimising Inventory Purchasing

-Let’s start with reorder management.
-In a perfect world, all reorder quantities are directly tied to real-time customer demand.
+Let’s start with re-order management.
+In a perfect world, all re-order quantities are directly tied to real-time customer demand.
 Demand needs to be strategically analysed to ensure optimisation.
 There are 3 traditional ways to organise product replenishment, depending on the need and product type.
-They are:
+They are the:

-Distributors with complex product offerings can find themselves using all three depending on their need, which can create a lot of headache for the buyers, not to mention increases the margin of error when reordering.
-To fix this, we’ll take a look at a few specific examples of methods of calculating the optimal replenishment based on existing data sets in order for optimising inventory purchasing.
+Companies with complex product offerings can find themselves using all three methods, depending on their needs at the time.
+This can create a big headache for buyers, not to mention increases the margin of error when re-ordering.
+To fix this lets take a look at a few specific examples of how to calculate the optimal replenishment point, based on existing datasets.

 Two cases must be distinguished:

 - The delivery time is less than or equal to the order interval T.

 - The delivery time is larger than the order interval T.

 2. How do you calculate the difference in time between the orders, that is, the order interval T?